The Best Cable Internet

-How to Choose Your Cable Internet Provider
+How to Find the Best Cable Internet

-Audit your speeds and data usage
+Audit your speeds and data usage.

-|1-2||1-3||Emailing, web browsing, social media posting, SD video streaming on one device||5-15 Mbps|
+Light use: emails, web browsing, social media, SD video streaming

-|2-3||4-8||Music streaming, occasional online gaming, streaming HD video on one or two devices
+Moderate use: music streaming, occasional online gaming, streaming HD video on one or two devices

-|3-5||8-10||Multiple devices simultaneously streaming HD or 4K video, real-time gaming, or video conferencing||50-100 Mbps|
+Very high use: Multiple devices streaming HD or 4K video simultaneously, large file downloading, real-time gaming, video conferencing

-Compare customer service ratings
+Compare customer service ratings.